rdegges/rdegges-blog/articles/2010/non-profit-idea-neverending-charity.md

 they think should get help each month, Neverending Charity will be able to reach a larger audience of contributers, and collectively do more good in the world.

-Democratizing the charity process is something I haven’t seen done before, and could be an extremely popular premise.
+Democratizing the charity process is something I haven't seen done before, and could be an extremely popular premise.

 ## Wrap Up